shaunpersad/redu/README.md

 ## Simpler than simple?
 Redux is already simple.
 At least, that's the idea.
-The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations often are not.
+The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations often are not, and often leaves us with a lot of boilerplate.

 What _is_ simple, is React's component-level state management, where events trigger action functions, which in turn call setState, to update that component's state.

 No reducers, no string constants, just _event_ => _action function_ => _setState_.

-Redu performs this same flow, but at an application-wide level, where a single component houses your application state, and any of its descendant components may derive props from its state, or perform actions to request application state changes.
+Redu performs this exact same flow, but at an application-wide level, where a single component houses your application state, and any of its descendant components may derive props from its state, or perform actions to request application state changes.
 This simplicity is accomplished in less than 60 lines of code, using most of what React natively offers.

 ## Theory
-Redu is comprised of two functions: `containerComponent`, and `presentationalComponent`.
+Redu is comprised of two functions: `stateManagerOf(Component)`, and `subscribe(Component)`.

-Both functions take in a React.Component, and create and return wrapper components around them.
+Both functions take in a `React.Component`, and create and return wrapper components around them.

+- `stateManagerOf(Component)` creates and returns a `StoreComponent`.
-A container component wraps the top-level component and manages the application state.
+    - `StoreComponents` wrap your top-level component and manages the application-level state.

-A presentational component wraps a descendant component, and links it to the container component.

-Both the top-level and presentational components can pull in application state properties from the container component as props.
-They can also pull in action functions that can request state changes on the container component.
+- `subscribe(Component)` creates and returns a `SubscriberComponent`.
+    - `SubscriberComponents` can derive their props directly out of the `StoreComponent`'s state, props, and action functions.
+    - Action function calls are how `SubscriberComponents` can request application-level state changes.

 ### Visually speaking...